LoopingLena/TraitMoments/README.md

 Now we use the function ‘trait_moments’ to calculate the moments of all trait distributions for each trait and each community.
 The function will perform the calculation for all 140 combinations of trait and community at once.
-Since the resulting data frame is quite large, we will only inspect the head in this example:
+We just inspect the head of the result:

 ``` r
 result <- trait_moments(communities, traits)